Students in front of Converse

 Admitted International Students

-Congratulations on being admitted to Westminster College!
+Congratulations on being admitted to Westminster University!
 The following is a list of things to do to help make your transition to Westminster as smooth as possible.
-If you have questions, email the International Admissions Office (international@westminstercollege.edu) to schedule a video call with an international admissions counselor.

 Next Steps